 In celebration of Whole Grains Month… what’s that?
 You didn’t know that it’s Whole Grains Month?!
-Well it is!
+Well, it is!

-In celebration of Whole Grains Month, Dr. Fondriest wants you to know, eating whole grains can reduce your risk for inflammatory diseases, including gum disease, as well as tooth loss, heart disease, stroke, type 2 diabetes, and obesity.
+In celebration of Whole Grains Month, Dr. Fondriest wants you to know, that eating whole grains can reduce your risk for inflammatory diseases, including gum disease, as well as tooth loss, heart disease, stroke, type 2 diabetes, and obesity.
 Whole grains may even help you ward off colorectal cancer, asthma, and high blood pressure.
 And, just so you know, it’s also Cholesterol Education Month, and whole grains help reduce cholesterol!

 But what is a “whole” grain?